 As part of our service we can provide you with:

 We work closely with the worldwide network of German chambers of commerce so that we can find the right contacts for large-scale projects.
-Click here to access our links to organizations that support international trade in Bremen and to other support services in Germany.
+On our webpage "Advice and assistance on international trade" you can find links to organizations that support international trade in Bremen and to other support services in Germany.

 A new process has been attracting attention in the food industry.
 Developed by the Bremerhaven Institute for Food Technology and Bioprocess Engineering, the new method enables deep frozen fish to be defrosted in record time.
 And the fish tastes as fresh as the day it was caught.